-- 1. Speak courteously to cafeteria employees and parent volunteers. - 2.
-Use good table manners and quiet voices. - 3.
+- 1. Speak courteously to cafeteria employees and parent volunteers. - Use good table manners and quiet voices. - 3.
 Try to eat what you put on your tray. - 4.
 Sit in the assigned area. - 5.
 Clean your assigned area prior to leaving the cafeteria. - 6.
-Students are limited to one snack only. - 7.
-Soda pop is not permitted as a drink for students at lunch time. - 8.
-Outside food (McDonalds, Burger King, etc.) MAY NOT be brought in for lunch.
+Soda pop is not permitted as a drink for students at lunch time. - 7.
+Students are not permitted to have guests eat breakfast or lunch with them.